CasparCG/help/README.md

 If you have a question or need to discuss something with the community about CasparCG, you can do so by creating a [new issue][1].

 > **Markdown**
 > Need help with styling your text?
-Check out the guide [Mastering Markdown][3] provded by GitHub.
+Check out the guide [Mastering Markdown][3] provided by GitHub.

 [1]: https://github.com/CasparCG/help/issues/